-Table O: Number of Limited Assignment Teaching Permits Issued, 2011-12 to 2015-16
+Table O: Number of Limited Assignment Teaching Permits Issued, 2012-13 to 2016-17

 Note: Data include first-time, new type, and reissuance.
 SELAPs were first issued in 2010.
-Data on limited assignment teaching permit was published starting in the 2011-12 report.

 Variable Term Waivers

 Waivers are the final option for public school employers within the hiring priority.
 Since July 1994, the Commission has had the authority to issue waiver documents related to educator preparation and credentialing and address the ability of employers to employ or assign persons who are not appropriately credentialed for their assignment.
 Variable Term Waivers give the employer the ability to meet staffing needs when a suitable fully qualified credentialed employee cannot be found.
 Employing agencies must complete a diligent search for a suitable credentialed teacher or qualified intern teacher before requesting a credential waiver.